velvetflower/udemy_free_courses/README.md

-##How to launch:
+## How to launch:

-You need edit Udemy cookies inside of .py file and launch it.
+You need to inser your Udemy cookies inside of .py file and then launch it.